cerbelding/medicalinformatics.mainzelliste/ci/test.md

 #Mainzeliste Tests
+In order to guarantee the quality of the Mainzelliste, integration tests are provided to developers and testers.

 ##Quickstart
-In order to guarantee the quality of the Mainzelliste, integration tests are provided to developers and testers.
+To test the Mainzelliste the following commands can be used.
 ###Run all Tests
 To execute all tests in the newman_tests folder execute following line: